 1. Set Up a System of Checks and Balances

 Even in a small company, the same person who puts a new hire into the system shouldn’t be the same employee who reconciles quarterly reports and balances the payroll books.
 At the very least, get a second set of eyes on quarterly and/or annual payroll reconciliations.
+(This is what a bookkeeper actually does for a living.)
 You could also have executives approve all overtime and commission checks.
 This may prevent employees from adding a few extra hours or sales here and there, thinking it won’t be detected.

 We recommend you implement a system to check the books on a quarterly and annual basis to search for errors that may tip off incidents of payroll padding or ghost employees.
 Integrate your bookkeepers and payroll personnel into your financial data and set to “view only.”
 This allows them access to information needed to do their end of the job, but requires executives to approve payroll and ensure there are no signs of fraud.